wmtorode/DropCostsEnhanced/README.md

 `trace` : used to enable trace logging

 `heatSunkStat` : the name of the stat used by CAC to track heat sunk

+`useDifficultyCostScaling` : when enabled drop costs can be scaled based on drop difficulty (mech value based)

+`defaultDifficultyCostModifier` : when drop difficulty scaling is enabled this is the default modifier for the drop difficulty if one is not defined

+`difficultyCostModifiers` : a list of cost scaling modifier objects

 `diffMode` : Controls what mode contract/system difficulty operates on.
 Options: